Posted in Recipes on 05.02.2019

 I’ve used banana for a couple of reasons – flavour and natural sweetness.
 Oats are in there because they’re pretty bloomin’ good for you, filling and delicious, they also keep these vegan oat pancakes gluten free.
 Neither Phil nor I are gluten intolerant but it’s something I’m becoming increasingly aware of.
 More and more people are taking charge of their diet and not every ingredient agrees with everyone.

-Both Phil & I became Vegan for ethical and environmental reasons rather than out of dietary need, so converting our usual easy pancake recipe into an eggless pancake version seemed like a “no brainer”.
-As we were both already big fans of vegan american pancakes, we knew we had to give it a try.
+I became vegan for ethical and environmental reasons rather than out of dietary need, so converting our usual easy pancake recipe into an eggless pancake version seemed like a “no brainer”.
+As we were both already big fans of vegan american pancakes, I knew I had to give it a try.

-Boy o boy were we not disappointed!
-In other words, there were incredible!
+Boy oh boy were we not disappointed!
 This vegan pancake recipe was a success from the start and needed no tweaking whatsoever and, if there’s one thing we love, its an easy vegan pancake recipe that is so simple, tasty and creates so little washing up!

 Looking for more Vegan Pancake Recipes?